Automate Confluence Search with n8n Workflow for IT Support

 Step 2: Configure “Query Confluence” HTTP Request Node to Search the Knowledge Base

-Authentication: Choose HTTP Basic Auth and set credentials with your Confluence API username and API token.
+Use HTTP Basic Auth with your Confluence username and API token.

 Step 3: Add “Return Tool Response” Set Node to Format Confluence Output